MichalNogaCARD/store_application/README.md

 How to run project:

-1. Make sure you have MySQL installed on computer.
+1. RUN ONLY WITH STORE APPLICATION FRONTEND.
+Make sure you have MySQL installed on computer.
 The sample data will be loaded automatically.
 2. Run backend part first
 3. Run frontend:
 >> npm start